MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Approval:**

-     - Waiting for Approval from finance department, once the stage is completed, then it will moved for Payment.
+     - In this stage, Waiting for Approval from Finance Department, once approval stage is completed, then it will moved for Payment.

        - *In The Action field is following to,*